-To facilitate your transition into the practice of law, the Utah Supreme Court, in conjunction with the Utah State Bar, established the New Lawyer Training Program (NLTP).
+To facilitate your transition into the practice of law, the Utah Supreme Court, in conjunction with the Utah State Bar, has established the New Lawyer Training Program (NLTP).

 The NLTP is one method of training you will receive in your first year of practice.
-In addition to formal mentoring, most new lawyers receive daily, informal mentoring outside of the structure of the NLTP from supervisors and other attorneys with whom they work.
-The NLTP is not a substitute for the daily training new lawyers receive while working with experienced practitioners in their workplace.
+In addition to formal mentoring, most new lawyers receive daily and informal mentoring outside of the structure of the NLTP from supervisors and other attorneys with whom they work.
+The NLTP is not a substitute for the daily training that new lawyers receive while working with experienced practitioners in their workplace.
 The primary purpose of the NLTP is to help new lawyers adjust to the challenges they face and answer questions regarding the practical aspects of the practice within the confines of a mentoring relationship.

 The Utah Supreme Court and the Bar intend that the NLTP remain flexible in order to complement law school programs which provided valuable practical experience and supplement the goal and purpose of the NLTP.
 To that end, new lawyers may receive partial credit toward the requirements of the NLTP for their participation in clinical-type programs completed during law school.